 Funding: This work was partially supported by the Italian Ministry of Health with Ricerca Corrente and 5x1000 funds.

 Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/jxym-2019-mpe-01).
 The series “Malignant Pleural Effusion” was commissioned by the editorial office without any funding or sponsorship.
-LB serves as an unpaid editorial board member of Journal of Xiangya Medicine from Aug 2019 to Jul 2021.
+LB serves as the unpaid editorial board member of Journal of Xiangya Medicine from Aug 2019 to Jul 2021.
 LS has no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.